Phoenix Vinyl FAQ's

 They will sound slightly different than the audio master, as plastic reacts and cut’s to certain frequencies differently.
 They are made from materials that were never originally intended to be records.
 Sound quality often varies slightly from one record to the next, and some audio tracks translate better than others.
 There are many factors that determine the sound of the record; the material, the number of records that have been cut by the stylus, the climate, etc… But we test cut most orders and throw away any that are not up to a high standard.
 These are all totally listenable, but intended to be used more as unique playable hand cut records.
 These lathes cuts are a unique way for you to own your music on vinyl and every effort will be made to keep the audio quality as high as possible.

-the plastic that is used is harder than a lacquer that is used to master a pressed record, and the cutting head has to work much harder, resulting in less volume (about 75% that of a modern record).
+The plastic that is used is harder than a lacquer that is used to master a pressed record, and the cutting head has to work much harder, resulting in less volume (about 75% that of a modern record).
 So, you may have to turn up your amplifier volume slightly higher than where it usually sits.

-Hand cut records might also require tonearm and anti-skate adjustment in order to track correctly due to the hard plastic having slightly shallower grooves than a traditional record.
+Lathe cut records might also require tonearm and anti-skate adjustment in order to track correctly due to the hard plastic having slightly shallower grooves than a traditional record.

-Yes, our picture discs or custom labels are created from the images or files supplied by you, if the resolution of the supplied images is too low for the size of print it will affect the clarity of the image on the print, this may show as pixelated if stretched too far, we will try our best to advise before printing if this is the case, so you are aware,
+Yes, our picture discs, custom covers or custom labels are created from the images or files supplied by you, if the resolution of the supplied images is too low for the size of print it will affect the clarity of the image on the print, this may show as pixelated if stretched too far, we will try our best to advise before printing if this is the case, so you are aware,

 The other factor is the image colours, the image you see on a PC, phone of tablet may not print exactly as it looks on your screen, your display settings play a part in the image you see, on print red's & whites can appear a whole range of colours, dark colours usually appear darker on print, dark patterns on dark colours can sometimes totally disappear!, we need our customers therefore to understand, we cannot be held responsible for perceived colour accuracy on prints where the image has been supplied by you, we do not adjust any colours or brightness of the supplied images prior to printing, they are "as is" when printed, if you are unsure please print the images at home first to check before sending, image quality issues & colour match unfortunately do not fall within our normal satisfaction guarantee as this is an area that is outside of our control.